brittanynicole7/CryptoClustering/README.md

 - Fit the K-means model with the PCA data.
 - Predict the clusters using the PCA data.
 - Create a copy of the PCA DataFrame and add a column with the predicted clusters.
-- Create a scatterplot with x representing on PC value and y representing another.
+- Create a scatterplot with x representing one PC value and y representing another.
 Color the graph points with the labels found using K-means and add the "coin_id" as a hover column.
 - Indicate the impact of using fewer features to cluster the data using K-means.

 # Software and Files